Lissy93/awesome-privacy/README.md

 [Tomato](https://www.polarcloud.com/tomato), [Gargoyle](https://www.gargoyle-router.com), [LibreCMC](https://librecmc.org) and [DebWRT](http://www.debwrt.net)

 #### Word of Warning
 Flashing custom firmware may void your warranty.
-If power is interupted mid-way through a firmware install/ upgrade it is possible for your device to become bricked.
+If power is interrupted mid-way through a firmware install/ upgrade it is possible for your device to become bricked.
 So long as you follow a guide, and use a well supported system, on a supported router, than it should be safe

 ## Network Analysis